 Just some of the most common mistakes that happen at the wedding and engagement sessions, which can be easily avoided.

 Don't position your body straight to the camera.
-Often it's not very flattering and can make you look larger.
-Angle your body slightly towards the camera for a more flattering angle.
+Often, it's not very flattering and can make you look larger.
+Angle your body slightly towards the camera for a more flatering result.

-The left image shows how the frontal position makes the figures wider, turning them towards each other and sideways in relation to the camera as seen on the right image creates a much more flattering perspective.
+The left image shows how the frontal position makes the figures wider, turning them towards each other and sideways in relation to the camera, as seen in the right image, creates a much more flattering perspective.

 Avoid symmetry.
 Don't position your arms or your legs symmetrically in relation to your body to avoid looking stiff and posed (image #1 on your left).
 For instance, if you place one hand on your waist, put another one on your hip, Legs: tiptoe one of the feet, this way it will be higher than another one and will look much more natural (photos 2 and 3 from left to right show more natural legs position andphoto4 on the right show how the asymmetrical position of hands can create a more relaxed pose).

 The rule of thumb for your arms and legs is that if it bends, bend it.
 This will create a more relaxed and natural pose.
 Bending your arms will make them look slimmer and more natural (left photo), and bending one of your legs and kicking out one of the hips will accentuate some flattering curves (right photo).

 5) Add movement

 Avoid stiffness by adding some movement in your poses.
 This doesn't mean you have to be jumping or waving your arms.
 Even standing still, you can rotate your hips as if you were doing some Zumba dancing (the photo on the right)